John Lawrence Goheen

 John Lawrence Goheen (December 10, 1883 – February 3, 1948) was an American missionary, educator and administrator, agriculturist, social worker, and writer who spent most of his career working in India.
 He made a major contribution to literacy through the Bombay Literacy Campaign of 1939.
 He established Adult Education Associations in various parts in India with a slogan "Every home a literate home".
 He promoted religious organizations for literacy conferences.

-Early life
+Goheen was also a college football player and coach in the 1900s.

+Early life, education, and coaching career

-He was born on December 10, 1883 in Kolhapur, in India, where his parents were stationed as American Presbyterian missionaries.
+Goheen was born on December 10, 1883 in Kolhapur, in India, where his parents were stationed as American Presbyterian missionaries.
 When he was seven years old, his parents sent him to Wooster, Ohio in the United States for education.
 He graduated from Wooster Academy in 1902 and from the University of Wooster in 1906.

+Goheen played college football as a quarterback at Wooster for the years.
+In 1906, he was appointed physical director and athletic trainer at Occidental College in Los Angeles.
+The following year, he succeeded Edward S. Merrill as Occidental's athletic coach.
+Goheen left Occidental in 1908 and was succeeded by George W. Braden as the school's physical director.

-From 1920 to 1921, he was enrolled in special courses in agriculture at the State Agricultural College in Davis, California.
-He was director of physical education at Occidental College and Franklin College, and also served as athletic director in a high school in Cleveland, Ohio.
+Goheen was later physical director and football coach at Franklin College, and served as athletic director at East High School in Cleveland.

-He married Jane Lea Corbett in 1908.
-Jane was born in Tacoma, Washington in 1886.
-She received her early education in Chefoo, China, where her father Hunter Corbett served as an American missionary.
+Goheen married Jane Lea Corbett in 1908.
+Jane was born in Tacoma, Washington, in 1886.
+She received her early education in Chefoo, China, where her father, Hunter Corbett, served as an American missionary.
 She took her college training in the United States, graduating from the College of Wooster in 1907.

+From 1920 to 1921, Goheen was enrolled in special courses in agriculture at the State Agricultural College in Davis, California.